giacomo270197/giacomo270197.github.io/assets/posts/volatility/notepad.md

     return [False, -1, -1]
 ```

-"Hey that's cheating!"
+"Hey, that's cheating!"
 I hear you say.
 That's true somewhat, the function looks for the UTF-16 encoding of the first ("These") and last ("Robot") words of the known text, and if the words are found the function returns `True`, the start and end offsets, and everything in between them.
-Of course this only works with known text, but distinguishing between user-input and other strings present in memory isn't really the point of this experiment.
+Of course this only works with known text, but distinguishing between user input and other strings present in memory isn't really the point of this experiment.
 I wasn't sure how to read bytes from memory (again, the documentation for Volatility could use some work) so I checked the `vadinfo` plugin.
-Like we saw earlier, the plugin has the capability of dumping memory content to disk so it must be able to read bytes from memory.
+As we saw earlier, the plugin has the capability of dumping memory content to disk so it must be able to read bytes from memory.
 As expected, the `VadInfo` class implements a `vad_dump` method from which I took the memory reading implementation above.

-All said and done, all that's left is to put it all together in the `_generator` method and test it out.
+All that's left is to put it all together in the `_generator` method and test it out.
 This is what the method looks like.

 ```python
 def _generator(self):